GameFoundry/bsf/Documentation/Manuals/docs/01_Developer/01_LowLevelRendering/05_drawing.md

 // Draw ...
 ~~~~~~~~~~~~~

-# Drawing helper {#drawing_d}
+# Drawing helper
-As a way of making drawing easier you can also use @ref bs::ct::RendererUtility::draw "ct::RendererUtility::draw()" helper method, accessible globally through @ref bs::ct::gRendererUtility() "ct::gRendererUtility()".
+As a way of making drawing easier you can also use @bs::ct::RendererUtility::draw helper method, accessible globally through @bs::ct::gRendererUtility().
 This method accepts a **ct::Mesh** as input and will automatically:
  - Bind vertex & index buffer
  - Bind vertex declaration
  - Set draw operation type